 When providing feedback to peers, video as a comment can enrich the discussion, by providing feedback that is not only in writing.
 Fellow learners can record themselves sharing their thoughts, providing additional ideas and ways of how to perform the skill that is presented, or even share their screen to demonstrate a specific ability.

-The Annoto Analytics and Insights Dashboard provides analytics on each student’s consumption of the video (video completion), activity in the video (number of comments, replies and notes), as well as provides a quick and easy access to the discussion.
+The Annoto Analytics and Insights Dashboard provides analytics on each viewer's consumption of the video (video completion), activity in the video (number of comments, replies and notes), as well as provides a quick and easy access to the discussion.